 - Activity or exercise (type and duration)

-Then correlations between blood sugar, food intake, physical activity, insulin dosage, etc., become much easier to understand, and I can identify patterns quickly.
+Correlations between blood sugar, food intake, physical activity, insulin dosage, etc., become much clearer and easier to understand, and will allow you to identify patterns quickly.

-Furthermore, outliers in the data can be found and fixed (or ignored, if there is good reason to do so).
+Outliers in the data can also be found and fixed (or ignored, if there’s good reason to do so).

 2. Regular logging may improve blood sugar and HbA1c

 Becoming more engaged with your diabetes should improve overall diabetes management.
-At least, to a point.
-It makes sense, right?
-You're paying attention more, you're keeping track of things, and you're getting subtle feedback just from seeing the information you track.
-I can personally attest to it.
-I have more stable values with fewer highs and lows along with a less quarrelsome HbA1c.
-Sounds like a plan, right?
+Makes sense, right?
+If you're paying more attention, you're keeping track of things, and you're getting subtle feedback just from seeing the information you track.
+Sound like a plan?